Typography Options In Avada

 For privacy reasons YouTube needs your permission to be loaded.

-The Global Typography options are located in Avada > Options > Typography, and contain four tabs relating to the use of the site’s Global Typography Sets, Body Typography, Heading Typography (H1-H6), and any Custom Fonts.
+The Global Typography options are located in Avada > Options > Typography, and include four tabs: Global Typography Sets, Body Typography, Heading Typography (H1-H6), and Custom Fonts.

 • Global Typography – On this tab, you create Global Typography Sets, which can then be pulled into other typography global options, as well as Element options.
 For typography on a new website, this should be your first stop.

-• Body Typography – This section controls the Body font used on the site, and usually pulled from the Body Global Typography set.
+• Body Typography – This section controls the Body font used on the site, and usually pulls from the Body Global Typography set.
 This is also where you can set the Link Color and any Link Text Decoration for all text links throughout the site.
-Link colors can also be overridden on a Container by Container basis, at Container > Design > Container Link Color.
+Link colors can also be overridden on a Container-by-Container basis at Container > Design > Container Link Color.

-• Heading Typography – To customize the H1 – H6 Headings, and Post Titles, including Single Post Title Extras such as “Comments”, “Related Posts or Projects” and “Author Titles”, navigate to the Avada > Options > Typography > Heading Typography where all the Heading and Post Titles Typography options are found.
-These can also be pulled from the Heading Typography set, and then, for example, have their various font sizes overriden for each heading size.
+• Heading Typography – To customize the H1 – H6 Headings, and Post Titles, including Single Post Title Extras such as “Comments”, “Related Posts or Projects”, and “Author Titles”, navigate to Avada > Options > Typography > Heading Typography, where all the Heading and Post Titles Typography options are found.
+These can also be pulled from the Heading Typography set and, for example, have their font sizes overridden for each heading size.

-With this feature, you create typography sets that you can then pull from other Global and Element options.
+With this feature, you create typography sets that you can then pull from other Global and Avada Element options.
 A typography set includes the Font Family, a backup font, the variant, the font size, line height, letter spacing, and text transform.
-There are five default sets, Headings, Subheadings, Lead, Body, and Small, but you can rename these and create new sets as needed.
+There are five default sets — Headings, Subheadings, Lead, Body, and Small — but you can rename them and create new sets as needed.

 When setting global Body typography options, there are several settings to fully control the display of the font, including weight, size, color, link text decoration, and even backup font.